cyberark/ansible-conjur-collection/CONTRIBUTING.md

 environment :
 -  A Conjur Open Source instance
 -  An Ansible control node
--  Managed nodes to push tasks to
+-  A number of managed nodes

 To use it: